jinhongjung/pyrwr/README.md

 ```bash
 pyrwr --query-type rwr --input-path data/sample.tsv --output-path output/scores.tsv --seeds 987
 ```
-This will compute an RWR score vector w.r.t. the given seed node `--seeds` in the given graph specified by `--input-path`, and write the vector into the target file in `--output-path`. `--query-type` specifies the type of query, e.g., this example indicates an RWR query.
+This will compute an RWR score vector w.r.t. the seed node given by `--seeds` in the given graph specified by `--input-path`, and write the vector into the target file in `--output-path`. `--query-type` specifies the type of query, e.g., this example indicates an RWR query.
 The detailed format of the input and output files is described below.

 ## Input and Output Format